-The project site is located entirely within Fresno City Limits and the City's SOI; therefore, the proposed project would be consistent with the City's planned buildout scenario.
-Further, the project site is currently zoned for IL land uses and would be rezoned for CC uses under the proposed project; therefore, the project site is not planned for residential uses, and the proposed project would not result in substantial unplanned population growth either directly or indirectly.
+The project sites are located entirely within Fresno City Limits and the City's SOI; therefore, the proposed project would be consistent with the City's planned buildout scenario.
+Further, the project sites are currently zoned for IL land uses and would be rezoned for CC uses under the proposed project; therefore, the project sites are not planned for residential uses, and the proposed project would not result in substantial unplanned population growth either directly or indirectly.
 Because the proposed project would be consistent with the City's planned buildout scenario, any future development associated with the project would not result in unplanned growth that could deplete the City's water supply.
 Therefore, the proposed project would have no impact.